-To overcome this problem, in 2013 Slankamenac et al[12] developed a new global scoring system for postoperative complications based on the CDC, called the Comprehensive Complication Index (CCI).
+To overcome this problem, Slankamenac et al[12] in 2013 developed a new global scoring system for postoperative complications based on the CDC, called the Comprehensive Complication Index (CCI).
 The CCI evaluates all complications separately according to the CDC; then, after entering them in the online calculator, it rates the morbidity on a scale from 0 to 100, with a score of 0 reflecting the absence of complications and a score of 100 indicating death[12].
-The CCI currently has 224 citations[13]; it has been used in 104 published studies and has been discussed in two letters to the editor, two editorials and two comments in PubMed (search updated on March 18, 2019 with the strategy "Comprehensive Complication Index").
+The CCI currently has 224 citations[13]; it has been used in 104 published studies and has been discussed in two letters to the editor, two editorials, and two comments in PubMed (search updated on March 18, 2019 with the strategy "Comprehensive Complication Index").

 In 2015, the Complication Severity Score (CSS) became accessible online.
 Like the CCI, this system is also based on the CDC and has an overall score of 0 to 100[14].
 However, the initial publication describing the scale was rejected[14] and was only finally published in December 2018[15].
 The authors claim that it improves on the CCI because the CCI assigns an inappropriately high score to a combination of complications: “…a patient who develops two Clavien-Dindo grade II complications gets a higher CCI score than a patient who develops a single Clavien-Dindo grade IIIa complication…”[15] .
 The CSS is similar to the CCI in terms of its elaboration and uses a similar formula, but it assigns less weight to each grade of the CDC.